Adaptogens – Your New Best Friends

 A traditional Ayurvedic herb, withania was used to treat debility, nervous exhaustion and chronic inflammation.
 Studies show that withania has a direct effect on the hypothalamus-pituitary-adrenal axis and balances cortisol levels.
 A recent clinical trial found that treatment with Withania resulted in a decrease in stress and significant decrease in the stress hormone cortisol in a group of men with stress induced infertility.
 The test group of men took 5g of Withania daily for three months and not only did their stress levels decrease but their sperm quality improved.
 14% of the partners in the test group were pregnant at the end!
 As a side note, withania also supports thyroid health, which I often see affected by depleted adrenals.

-Naturopathic medicine works wonders for adrenal health, please contact my clinic on 9216 7600 if you would like to make an appointment.
+Naturopathic medicine works wonders for adrenal health, please contact my clinic on (02) 9216 7600 if you would like to make an appointment or book your appointment online.